 OHA/ODE Requirements Hybrid/Onsite Plan

+the building.

+Re-entry to the building will be through an assigned entry point to

+reduce incidental contact.

+Events:

 Off-site field trips and events requiring visitors or volunteers have

 been canceled.

 In-school events will be modified to follow cohorting and social-

 distancing guidance.

 Athletic events and practice-pending ODE guidance, will adhere to all

 social distancing guidelines

 • Transitions/Hallways:

 Hallways will include one-way traffic markings to reduce contact.

 Transitions by grade-level cohort groups will be staggered to reduce

 contact.

 Student cohorts will remain in the classroom with adult transitions

 when possible.

 Cohort classrooms will be assigned by building area/level to allow

 access to a single bathroom, drinking fountain and hand washing

 station throughout the school day.

 Classroom line up:

 Visual makers will be used around doorways and inside classrooms

 to support physical distancing during transitions.

 Personal Property:

 Students will not use lockers to store personal property.
 All personal

 property brought to school will be carried by the student

 throughout the school day in their backpack/bag.

 Personal property must be labeled with a student name and will

 only be used by the student.

-• Restrooms:
+Restrooms: Destrooms:

 Restrooms assigned based on cohort rooms.

-Visual reminders will be used in all restrooms to encourage hygienic
+Visual reminders will be used in all restrooms to encourage hygienic practices including:

-practices including:

-Handwashing techniques Covering coughs (chooses
+Handwashing techniques

+Covering coughs/sneezes

-Covering coughs/sneezes Social distancing
+Social distancing

-Social distancing Facial coverings
+Facial coverings

-Covid-19 symptoms

-• Covid-19 Symptoms
+• Covid-19 symptoms

+- cond is symptoms